 General Information on the

 The National Park Service Teacher-Ranger-Teacher (TRT) program is an extended professional development opportunity for educators from K-12 schools to learn about the resources and educational materials available through the National Park Service.

-To learn more about the NPS TRT, click here to be taken to the program website where you can find more information about receiving graduate credit, project work and regional contact information.
+Visit the National Park Service Teacher Ranger Teacher website to learn more about the program.
+You can also find more information about receiving graduate credit, project work and regional contact information.

 Please note: TRT positions at any available park is subject to budgetary appropriations.
 Please check with park staff to find out if a seasonal TRT position is available at the park of your choice.